AsifAliR/asif-alation/README.md

 ```

-8. Infrastructure testing
+10. Infrastructure testing

-8.1 Create new folder mkdir ~/.aws and then create ~/.aws/config and ~/.aws/credentials files
+10.1 Create new folder mkdir ~/.aws and then create ~/.aws/config and ~/.aws/credentials files in the any one of the aws instance or local machine

 In ~/.aws/credentials, add the following